PLP-MERN-Stack-Development/week-2-express-js-assignment-KelvinDube514-1/Week2-Assignment.md

    - A `.env.example` file showing required environment variables
 4. Commit and push your changes to GitHub
 5. Your submission will be automatically graded based on the criteria in the autograding configuration
-6. The instructor will review your submission after the autograding is complete
+6. The instructor will review your submission after the autograding is complete as created by GitHub Classroom 3